Hidden Forces Podcast: The US-China Trade War: Global Markets in a Multi-Polar World | David KotokARTICLE November 27

 Producer & Host: Demetri Kofinas

 Editor & Engineer: Stylianos Nicolaou

 Speaker / Author

 David R. Kotok cofounded Cumberland Advisors in 1973 and has been its Chief Investment Officer since inception.
 He holds a B.S. in economics from The Wharton School of the University of Pennsylvania, an M.S. in organizational dynamics from The School of Arts and Sciences at the University of Pennsylvania, and an M.A. in philosophy from the University of Pennsylvania.
 Mr. Kotok’s articles and financial market commentaries have appeared in The New York Times, The Wall Street Journal, Barron’s, and other publications.
 He is a frequent contributor to Bloomberg TV and Bloomberg Radio, Fox Business, and other media.
-Mr. Kotok has served as Program Chairman and currently serves ...
+Mr. Kotok has served as ...
 Read More